albuspiroglu/cl-lib-helper/README.md

 - Add(ing) well known asdf libraries to the lib.* categories (~~asdf-uiop~~, ~~alexandria~~, ~~ppcre~~, ~~iterate~~, containers, ~~closer-mop~~, bordeaux-threads, ~~lil~~, lparallel, osicat, cl-opengl, etc.).
 - [ ] Add cl-containers.
 Since I already created some container branches, I should merge cl-containers into them.
 But then to reduce confusion, I can add ".clc" to the end of each category to separate the cl-containers bits.
 This way someone looking for hash-tables can use lib.cont.hash:, or lib.cont.hash.clc: .

 - [ ]
 	#### [2021-08-01]
 	While working on cl-containers, I started realising a problem in design.
 This library is trying to categorise libraries into hierarchical packages, sometimes using library author's package structure, sometimes using domain-categorised sections.
 Both ideas would be expected to converge but the difficulty of different authors standardising such a category is an unsolved problem.
 I think I'll come up with some guidelines.

 	Here, the list of criteria while managing the hierarchy is roughly:

 	1. Keep the tree balanced, with number of subbranches around 3-5
 	2. Keep the number of symbols low, possibly < 30?
 Or instead minimise number of non-coherent symbols, where coherent symbols are syntactically similar (such as car, caar, cdr, cadr; or select-item, select-node, select-somethingelse).
-	3. Generic methods can be cloned to different branches where each branch represents a class that implements those methods.
+	3. DONE: ~~Generic methods can be cloned to different branches where each branch represents a class that implements those methods.
 This is helpful to organise object oriented design.
-We will end up having packages that correspond to classes with methods and members.
+We will end up having packages that correspond to classes with methods and members.~~
-	4. ** make this automatic - working on (generate-system-symbols) now.
+	4. Mostly DONE: I can get symbols of a system with some hierarchy that contains class and struct separation and their methods: ** make this automatic - working on (generate-system-symbols) now.

 - [ ] import module as / using namespace new_name !!!
 	I just realised that I can add these functions (I feel like there are already good alternatives, starting with uiop/defpackage import-reexport facility) to easily use a library branch within a package.
 But the improvement here is, we'll import-reexport a whole tree of packages to a new base branch.
 So we can do this:

     (in-package my-dev-package)
     (import-package-as "LIB.CONT.SEQ.ACCESS" "SEQ")
     (seq:extremum '(1 2 3 4) #'<)

     (import-package "LIB.CONT.LIL.PURE") ; to import immediate syms and packages (queue:\<fifo-queue> ...)
     (collection:conj ...)

 ## Improvement ideas
 If you have ideas, I'll be more than happy to collaborate as time allows.
-One thing worth pursuing might be hierarchical packages (as is seen in some implementations), or using dot separation in some hierarchical package names.
+One thing worth pursuing might be hierarchical packages (as is seen in some implementations).

-notes from my code:

-	#|
-	some notes on getting the diff of the :cl symbols to the symbols in buffer file:

-	(with-open-file (out "../../mylib/cl-user-syms2.lisp" :direction :output)
-	  (do-symbols (s)
-	    (unless (search (symbol-name s) f1str :test #'equalp) (format out "\"~a\"~%" s))))

-	(with-open-file (out "../../mylib/syms-diff.lisp" :direction :output
-	:if-exists :supersede)
-	  (do-symbols (s)
-	    (unless (search (concatenate 'string "\"" (symbol-name s) "\"") f1str :test #'equalp)
-        (format out "\"~a\"~%" s))))

-	(defparameter f1ls (with-open-file (in "../../mylib/cl-user-syms.lisp")
-	(loop for line = (read-line in nil nil) while line collecting line)))
-	(defparameter f1str (reduce (lambda (a b) (concatenate 'string a b)) f1ls))

-	|#

 ## History
 ### [2021-08-12]